There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups: Preliminaries

 In this subsection, we recall the basic definitions and simple facts from universal algebra.
 For a detailed introduction to this topic, the reader is referred to standard books, e.g.,~\cite{Cohn81, BS12, Wech92}.

 Throughout the paper, $\Omega$ denotes a set of finitary operation symbols.
-Moreover, in all sections except this one, we assume that $\Omega$ is finite and algorithms can work with its elements.
+Moreover, in all sections except this one, we assume that $\Omega$ is finite.
 Each $\omega\in\Omega$ is assigned a nonnegative integer called the \emph{arity} of $\omega$ and denoted by~$\ar\omega$.
 An \emph{$\Omega$-algebra} is a set $H$ called the \emph{carrier} (or the \emph{underlying set}) together with a family $(\widehat\omega\colon H^{\ar\omega}\to H\st\omega\in\Omega)$ of operations on $H$ called the \emph{fundamental operations}.
 For simplicity of notation, the fundamental operation $\widehat\omega$ associated with a symbol $\omega\in\Omega$ will be denoted by~$\omega$.
 Furthermore, we often denote an $\Omega$-algebra and its carrier by the same symbol.

 Let $H$ be an $\Omega$-algebra.
 A subset of $H$ is called a \emph{subalgebra} of $H$ if it is closed under the fundamental operations of~$H$.
 If $S$ is a system of elements of $H$, then we denote by $\alg S$ the subalgebra of $H$ generated by $S$, i.e., the smallest subalgebra of $H$ containing~$S$.